About the Sleep Medicine Fellowship Program

 The program has a comprehensive curriculum, addressing the full range of issues in clinical sleep research and clinical practice.
 The impact of normal sleep and the influence of disordered sleep on health and well-being are emphasized.
 The roles of the sleep specialist in primary, secondary and tertiary prevention and the collaboration with other health professionals are stressed.

-The Sleep Medicine Fellowship training provides training in four of our affiliates including Michael E. DeBakey Veterans Affairs Medical Center, Harris Health System, Baylor St. Luke's Medical Center, and Texas Children's Hospital.
+The Sleep Medicine Fellowship training provides training in four of our affiliates, including Michael E. DeBakey Veterans Affairs Medical Center, Harris Health System, Baylor St. Luke's Medical Center and Texas Children's Hospital.

-The Sleep Medicine Fellowship training program at the Baylor College of Medicine is accredited by the Accreditation Council for Graduate Medical Education.
+The Sleep Medicine Fellowship training program at Baylor College of Medicine is accredited by the Accreditation Council for Graduate Medical Education.
 It is the goal of this program to ensure that all requirements established by that institution are achieved and maintained.
 All faculty and fellows have the responsibility of acknowledging their part in meeting this goal.
-The achievement of this goal is measured by the outcomes of reviews by the ACGME and the internal Institutional reviews.
+The achievement of this goal is measured by the outcomes of reviews by the ACGME and the internal institutional reviews.